lucy-turner-WFIOKqiecQ0-unsplash

 I was at the Chartered Institute of Personnel & Development (CIPD) annual conference last week, and a major focus was reflecting on the Pandemic and its impact on our companies and organisations.
 One of the most significant pandemic impacts is “the Great Resignation” or “the Big Quit.”
 Unprecedented (the word of the season) numbers of staff are leaving in virtually all work sectors and across many parts of the world.
 Even within the mission world, anecdotally, LDHR staff and other leaders are reporting high numbers of conversations with staff that are considering leaving, even if they haven’t made the jump.
 Peter Cheese (great name!), Chief Executive of the CIPD, said:

 People have stood back from their day-to-day and reflected: Is this good for me?
 Is the organisation looking after me?
 Are they engaging with me?
 Supporting me?
 Connecting with me?
-If we’re not meeting those expectations as organisations, maybe we will see a much more significant resignation.
+If we’re not meeting those expectations as organisations,

 Staff expectations are changing.The whole issue of “work-life/home-life” boundaries came crashing down during the pandemic as we were all peeking into everyone’s kitchens and lounges courtesy of Zoom.
 In some ways, for many of us in ministry and the mission world, this was not so much of a change as so many of our homes are hubs for ministry activity.
 However, there is still a sense in which our people’s expectations of what the organisation should do for them and how they should be cared for has shifted during the pandemic.
 Staff Care and Wellbeing swiftly became topics of conversation.
 People talking about “mental health” in very open ways became familiar.
 Staff members had deeper expectations that their leaders should be caring not just about their productivity but about their humanity – Human Beings, not just Human ‘Resources.’